PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 ### AWS Based

 I say AWS, but I mean this could apply to all the cloud providers meaning GCP, Azure, DigitalOcean to name a few.

+With the power of the cloud, you can make a website in so many different ways.
+You could:

+1. Use something like to distribute static websites hosted on S3 buckets
+2. Run an apache server off of an EC2 instance or some kind of VPS
+3. Use an EC2 instance or VPS to run wordpress

 If you really want to get into it, you should start [here][aws-website].